vidarh/skrift/README.md

 ### Transformations

-I would be supportive of *compact* contributions to allow applying affine transforms (rotations, shears etc.) during rendering, though it may be better to then extract the outlines and render separately.
+The current code already applies linear affine transformations to the glyphs.
+I'd be supportive of *compact* contributions to make it easier to apply a broader set of transforms during rendering to allow for more flexible layout.
 Please discuss API first if you want anything merged, or if you just want stable extension points to do this in a separate library.

 ### Outlines